PM tells Cabinet ‘we will reform welfare’ amid backbench rebellion over plans

 “That means the Government will always protect those who can’t work, will provide real opportunity for those who can, and will build a welfare system that’s fair, strong and there for the people who need it for years to come.

-“The Work and Pensions Secretary said these reforms are about creating a society rooted in fairness with strong safeguards to protect the most vulnerable.
-She said there is nothing responsible about denying disabled people who want to work the opportunity and support to do so.”
+“The Work and Pensions Secretary said these reforms are about creating a society rooted in fairness with strong safeguards to protect the most vulnerable.”

 Several Labour select committee chairs were among those who put their name to the amendment, including Treasury committee chairwoman Dame Meg Hillier and work and pensions committee chairwoman Debbie Abrahams.